xd009642/xd009642.github.io/_posts/2024-07-08-on-coverage-and-macros.markdown

 # On Coverage and Macros

-As a maintainer of a code coverage tool one of the common issues I get is that the coverage statistics are incorrect.
+As a maintainer of a [code coverage tool](https://github.com/xd009642/tarpaulin) one of the common issues I get is that the coverage statistics are incorrect.
+Users may gate CI on coverage percentages to try and ensure they hit a level of testing and false-negatives can be seen to hamper this.

 Often there's some validity to this based on how dead code has been eliminated or code has been optimised sometimes coverage instrumentation is missed and there are false negatives.
 However, there are cases when it's correct that the code isn't covered.

 Take the following test, what should the coverage be?